-Top with the chopped toasted pecans and set aside to cool.
+Top with 1/2 cup chopped toasted pecans and set aside and let cool.
 Now it’s time to make the frosting!

 In a small pan, melt 4 tablespoons of unsalted butter.
-Next add in the cocoa.
-Stir and gradually pour in the milk.
-Heat the chocolate mixture until just about boiling, remove from the heat and add the vanilla extract.
+Next add in 2 tablespoons cocoa.
+Stir and gradually pour in 1/4 cup milk.
+Heat the chocolate mixture until just about boiling, remove from the heat and add ¼ teaspoons vanilla extract.
 You could also add the vanilla to the frosting once it’s been mixed.

 In a mixing bowl that contains 2 cups powdered sugar and 1/8 teaspoon salt, pour in the warm chocolate mixture while the mixer is on low speed.

 Scraping down the sides as you go, mix until the powdered sugar is absorbed into the chocolate.
-If the frosting looks too thick, add a tablespoon or two of milk to thin it out.
+If the frosting looks too thick, add 1 to 2 tablespoons of milk to thin it out.

 Pour over the pecans and marshmallows.